-Lead is used in the glazes or decorations on the surface of dishes to make them more durable and to make colored glazes bright and shiny.
+Lead is used in the glazes or decorations on the surface of dishes to make them more durable and make colored glazes bright and shiny.

-This includes traditional Mexican Terra Cotta, vintage China, and many other painted or hand-crafted dishes.
+Examples of this include traditional Mexican Terra Cotta, vintage China, and many other painted or hand-crafted dishes.

-Leaded crystal is another one to look out for too as it contains lead.
+Leaded crystal is another one to look out for, too, as it contains lead.

 That’s why it’s so important to know which brands are safe.
 We’ll get to that later.

-If knowing these are toxic wasn’t bad enough, eating off of dinnerware like this can lead to ingesting these chemicals!
+If knowing these are toxic wasn’t bad enough, eating off dinnerware like this can lead to ingesting these chemicals!
 Yuck!